-- Preheat the oven to 350F.
-Grease and flour a cake pan (9-inch circular), or use a Dutch oven (like the one at this online store).
+- Preheat the oven to 350°F. Grease and flour a cake pan (9-inch circular), or use a Dutch oven.

-- Combine the flour and baking powder in a separate bowl, then add it to the butter and sugar mixture.
+- Combine the flour and baking powder in a separate bowl, then add them to the butter and sugar mixture.
 Mix well.

 - Let your pretty cake cool inside the pan for about 10 minutes before removing it to a cake rack.
-Allow your fresh cake to cool on a rack for a further 30 minutes.
+Allow your fresh cake to cool on a rack for another 30 minutes.

 Related Articles You May Be Interested

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.